edsoncelio/loki/docs/sources/send-data/promtail/logrotation/_index.md

 ### Kubernetes

 [Kubernetes Service Discovery in Promtail]({{< relref "../scraping#kubernetes-discovery" >}}) also uses file-based scraping.
-Meaning, logs from your pods are stored on the nodes and Promtail scrapes the pod logs from the node files.
+Meaning, logs from your pods are stored on the nodes and Promtail scrapes the Pod logs from the node files.

 You can [configure](https://kubernetes.io/docs/concepts/cluster-administration/logging/#log-rotation) the `kubelet` process running on each node to manage log rotation via two configuration settings.